 In 1995, Lady Di came to visit – which makes total sense since she was the Princess of….correct: Wales.
 Since then, the tea room in Patagonia’s Welsh town of Gaiman keeps the dishes used by the Princess having tea in a showcase.

 But don’t you think that HRH was able to reconcile the Argentines with the British after the Falkland war in 1982.
 This conflict is by no means forgotten and every small town has its own memorial.

 Today, Puerto Madryn has a population of about 80,000 inhabitants.
 Many of them find jobs in the growing tourist industry.
 However, in the northern outskirts of town is also the important aluminum refinery Aluar Saic.

-As a matter of fact, Puerto Madryn’s tourist sector is growing mainly because of the proximity to the natural paradise Península Valdés.
+As a matter of fact, Puerto Madryn’s tourist sector is growing mainly because of its proximity to the natural paradise Península Valdés.

 Península Valdés is a half-island about 120 kilometers north of Puerto Madryn.

 The isle’s coastline is home to marine mammals such as Magellan penguins and Patagonian sea lions.
-Off the coast, you can spot Orcas and from May to December, baleen whales come to the waters around Península Valdés for mating and giving birth.
+Off the coast, you can spot Orcas and from May to December, baleen whales come to the waters around Península Valdés to mate and give birth.
 Here, in the protected gulf, the water is quieter and warmer than in the open sea.

-Obviously, this more than 3,600 square kilometers large peninsula is a paradisic nature reserve which, to no surprise, has been listed as an UNESCO World Heritage Site since 1999.
+Obviously, this more than 3,600 square kilometers large peninsula is a paradisic nature reserve which, to no surprise, has been listed as a UNESCO World Heritage Site since 1999.